beingPro007/Grocery_In/README.md

 # Grocery App README

 Welcome to our Grocery App!
-This app is designed to streamline your grocery shopping experience by providing convenient options for purchasing items and managing your shopping cart.
+This Android application is designed to streamline your grocery shopping experience by providing convenient options for purchasing items and managing your shopping cart.
 Built with Firebase integration, our app ensures that your data is securely backed up and accessible across devices.

 ## Features: